Time of use charging regulations – consultation

 The regulations would set nationally consistent rules for how time of use charging schemes operate.

-Consultation is open until 25 June 2026.
+Consultation closed on 25 June 2026.

 What is time of use charging?